Collectivization in the Ukrainian Soviet Socialist Republic: Sovkhozes and general problems of 1932

 After grain collection difficulties in 1927 and 1928, Stalin ordered the creation of state grain and meat enterprises – sovkhozes - which, accordingly to his initial vision, should deliver more than 100 million of poods of grain in 1932.
 However, in 1932 their production results were disastrous because of poor general and agricultural management and planning, despite the significant (as compared to kolkhozes) amount of modern agricultural mechanisms (agricultural tractors, harvesters, etc.) employed.
 But the biggest reason was that they continually seed wheat from 1929 on the same areas and even without fertilizers.
 Sovkhozes also suffered from a lack of manpower and infrastructure (roads, elevators etc.).
 Losses during harvesting were extremely high.

 Thus despite an expected 290 million poods (more than 5 million tons) in 1932, sovkhozes produced 5 time less, while the situation with livestock was even worse.
-As of July 20, 1932 sovhozes of the Ukrainian SRR had only logged a mere 16% of the defined sawing area.
+As of July 20, 1932 sovhozes of the Ukrainian SSR had only logged a mere 16% of the defined sawing area.